tarwn/lessthandot-hugo/blogs/content/posts/2012-12-06-standardized-naming-and-other-conventions.md

 I have worked with code that was all in lowercase and all in uppercase.
 I have no problem with either but if you at least standardize on one or the other it will be a little easier to jump from your code to someone else's code

-You can setup standard templates in SSMS for your organization, you can get to it from the menu bar, View&#8211;> Template Explorer or hit CTRL + ALT + T
+You can setup standard templates in SSMS for your organization, you can get to it from the menu bar, View–> Template Explorer or hit CTRL + ALT + T

 Now expand the Stored Procedures folder